Tips-Discord/Cwelium/README.md

 - **Which version of the Discord API does Cwelium Raider use?**
   - Cwelium Raider utilizes Discord API version 9 (v9).

+- **Is this the official repository?**
+  - Yes, it is.

+- **Where is the source code?**
+  - This tool was originally open source but is now closed source.
+It may be open source again in the future.

 </details>

 ## ⚠️ Disclaimer
 **DISCLAIMER:** This GitHub repository is intended for **EDUCATIONAL PURPOSES ONLY**.
 We take no responsibility if problems occur.
-(You acknowledge this, and we appreciate that.)
+By using this tool, you acknowledge and accept this disclaimer.